klpod221/api/README.md

 This is just a simple project with nodejs and expressjs.
 You can clone this project and run it on your local machine for development and testing purposes.

-Remember to copy .env.example to .env and modify it with your environment
+Remember to copy `.env.example` to `.env` and change the environment variables to your own.

 ```bash
 # copy .env.example to .env and modify it with your environment